MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/multi-profile-support.md

 #### Create a WebView2 control that uses the profile

-The `CreateCoreWebView2ControllerWithOptions` method creates a WebView2 control and associates it with the profile you specified.
+Each `Create...Controller` method which takes an `options` parameter creates a WebView2 control and associates it with the profile you specified.
 If the specified profile doesn't exist, a new profile will be created.

 ##### [.NET/C#](#tab/dotnetcsharp)